nvarner/typst-lsp/README.md

 3. Press <kbd>Ctrl</kbd>+<kbd>F5</kbd> to launch the "Extension Development Host"; if it's already running, invoke "Developer: Reload Window" from the command palette in the Extension Development Host
+    - If prompted, choose "Run Extension"
 4. Within the Extension Development Host, the extension will be active and ready for testing

+#### Tracing with Jaeger

+[Jaeger](https://www.jaegertracing.io/) is a tool to visualize tracing data.
+It shows spans (e.g. a span corresponds to each time a file is opened, each time we calculate semantic tokens, etc.) and associated data (e.g. the URL of the file opened), which provides timing and debugging data.

+By default, the LSP does not send data to Jaeger.
+To enable it:

+1. Launch the Jaeger server.
+The [`opentelemetry_jaeger`](https://docs.rs/opentelemetry-jaeger/latest/opentelemetry_jaeger/) crate recommends the following:
+    ```
+    $ docker run -d -p6831:6831/udp -p6832:6832/udp -p16686:16686 -p14268:14268 jaegertracing/all-in-one:latest
+    ```
+2. Compile the LSP with the `jaeger` feature enabled.
+In the terminal, run:
+    ```
+    $ cargo build --features jaeger
+    ```
+    In VS Code, you can use the "Run Extension [Jaeger]" task to launch the extension with Jaeger support.
+3. Run the LSP, then eventually close it.
+4. From Jaeger, search for traces.
+It may be best to restrict the search to traces with a minimum length, such as 2 seconds, to hide smaller traces that come from the task sending data to Jaeger.

 ## Installation guide